r3claimer/JelosAddOns/README.md

 JelosAddOns should come preloaded on the latest version of Jelos

+You can find the latest details on how to install Jelos [here](https://www.jelos.org/)

 ## Do I have to use JelosAddOns to install ports?

 No.  You can simply go to the JelosAddOns repo (https://github.com/brooksytech/JelosAddOns), find the .zip of the port you want, download it and unzip the contents of it to the /roms/ports folder.
 You'll also need to copy the JelosAddOns folder and Portmaster foldeer to your /roms/ports folder.